 I admit, I did like Mortal Kombat Deception yet it now pales in comparison to the reboot.
 It's not just because Shao Kahn totally owns Onaga -- it's also on the gameplay.
 I thought the 3D era of Mortal Kombat got old faster than a pair of dentures!
 The first games were suffering from overly repetitive gamplay, broken A.I. and do you remember Mortal Kombat Trilogy?
 I enjoyed that game a LOT before but I thought it's not really even worth the competition -- I lost a lot of friends spamming Kintaro at them during the PS1 days.
 Then Armageddon deserves to be well... in Armageddon because it's such a bad game!

 So why do I end up replaying MK9 over the rest of the predecessors?
 Sure, I could still pick Shaolin Monks but I don't find myself playing the Mortal Kombat II game built in it.
 I could also think about how I enjoyed Ultimate Mortal Kombat 3 but it's just pale now.
-I really ended up enjoying the use of the one button per limb similar to Tekken with a whole lot of combos than the whole high and low attacks IMHO.
+I really ended up enjoying the use of the one-button per limb similar to Tekken with a whole lot of combos than the whole high and low attacks IMHO.
 MK9 balances almost everything with the 2D gameplay while introducing plenty of new stuff!

 Megaman 1 and Megaman X7

 The first Megaman game was a success but I can't deny how it doesn't age well.
 While the re-releases do allow you to save your progress -- the first game had no password.
 I don't want to deny how difficult the game was also.
-While Megaman 2 can be more fun -- the first Megaman game is downright frustrating yet it puzzles me how it got so much sales!
+While Megaman 2 can be more fun -- the first Megaman game is downright frustrating yet it puzzles me how it got so many sales!

 Then another is the badly hated Megaman X7.
 The game was pretty much indecisive, bad voice acting and loose controls.
 It really couldn't decide if it wanted to be 2D or 3D so it put it all there and it really was THAT STUPID!
 I may prefer the X series better but X7 is definitely one game that I wouldn't want to pick up and play all over again.